 The child of the permissive parent grows up lacking self-control, is immature, may be aggressive at home, and may behave irresponsibly.
 These children tend to have less self-esteem and may be low achievers in school.
 They may skip school, use drugs, or become involved in illegal issues in their search for attention.

-The unengaged parent does not disciplines or guide the child’s behavior, does not nurture or play with them.
+The unengaged parent does not discipline or guide the child’s behavior, does not nurture or play with them, and thus does not have a strong bond with them.
 If you are unengaged, you spend only a minimal amount of time and make little effort to teach, read with, or take an interest in your child.
 You may not be available emotionally because of your own problems, immaturity, or substance abuse.

 The child raised by an unengaged parent may be very anxious or depressed and may have poor social skills.
 These children may not follow through with tasks, may have problem behavior, or have poor academic performance.
-Their self-esteem and confidence is low.
+Their self-esteem and confidence tend to be low.

 The authoritarian style of parent is demanding and strict, uses punishment, and generally doesn’t allow choice or freedom of expression.
 Do you value obedience, tradition, and order, and discourage independence and individuality?
-You may dislike having your authority questioned, and may use physical punishment, yelling, or threatening for disciplinary measures.
+You may dislike having your authority questioned and may use physical punishment, yelling, or threatening for disciplinary measures.
+Though both authoritarian and authoritative (see below) parents assert their authority in controlling their children’s behaviors, how they do so differs.
+Authoritarian parents tend to use a type of control that involves manipulation, intimidation, or intrusiveness that undercuts their children’s right to act and think on their own.

 The child of an authoritarian parent may lack spontaneity, curiosity, and creativity.
 These children often have limited independence and assertiveness.
 Since they don’t learn how to decide for themselves, they depend on others to decide for them.
 They may do fairly well academically but have low self-esteem and may be aggressive and defiant.